Dreams kept in a secret place

 Of the 32 remaining bits, 3 seem to always be constant (positions 18, 19, and 20 above) and 2 indicate which mission the password is for.
 That leaves us with 27 free bits.
 Are they all valid?

 It seems like it!
-The game evidently doesn't verify anything but the checksum, so you can pick a number below 2^27, generate the appropriate bit pattern and checksum, and you've got a playable level.
+The game doesn't verify anything but the checksum, so you can pick a number below 2^27, generate the appropriate bit pattern and checksum, and you've got a playable level.

-The Yuji Naka bits
+Rescuing Yuji Naka

 EXDOP3YG2V